 - Mid Sweden University: Acceptance for the following fields is considered on a case-by-case basis: Nursing, Teacher training, Industrial Design.

-- Stockholm University: Only the students who have completed 120 ECTS of Law studies may apply for Nordlys exchange at Stockholm University.
+- Stockholm University: Law students need to have 120 ECTS completed to be able to apply for Nordlys exchange in Stockholm.
 There is competition for courses in the following: Stockholm Business School, Department of Law.

 - Örebro University: Medicine and Culinary arts are not available to Nordlys students.

-More information on the Nordlys network is available at UEF International Mobility Services and the network’s website (the link opens up to a new window).
+More information on the Nordlys network is available at UEF International Mobility Services and the network’s website (new tab).

 Subject-specific Nordplus networks